gaiaus/ICF/reform/call_to_action english (on-chain version).md

   c.
 Offer any permissible summary or redacted version of the information that can be shared.

-*[This reporting structure]((https://github.com/gaiaus/ICF/blob/main/reform/audit_scope_reference)) defines the desired scope for the requested Comprehensive Annual Reports.
+*The above-described reporting structure defines the [desired scope for the requested Comprehensive Annual Reports](https://github.com/gaiaus/ICF/blob/main/reform/audit_scope_reference).
 The inclusion of relevant audit findings, as deemed appropriate by the ICF, further enhances transparency while maintaining necessary confidentiality*.

 3.3 **TIMELINE FOR COMPLIANCE**